 Foreign students admitted into Master’s degree programmes can take advantage of a number of scholarship programmes.
-FEA does not provide scholarships to cover your tuition fee, as our tuition fees are already subsidized by the Czech government.
+ECON MUNI does not provide scholarships to cover your tuition fee, as our tuition fees are already subsidized by the Czech government.
 However, we provide eligible students with an accommodation scholarship (see below).